2019 PROST Master Plan

 - If opportunities for updating ordinances are identified which would allow for alignment of City policies with citizens desired outcomes, create recommendations for updating appropriate ordinances.

-The Master Plan process was initiated in January of 2019, and is expected to be complete in August of 2019.
+The Master Plan process was initiated in January of 2019, and is expected to be complete in October.

 GreenPlay LLC operates as a consortium of experts to provide services nationally for park, recreation, open space, and related agencies.